 Asbestos refers to a group of naturally-occurring minerals used in a wide variety of building materials and friction products.
 Asbestos is not hazardous if it remains undisturbed.
 However, if the material is disturbed and the fibers become airborne and are inhaled or ingested, they can cause lung and other cancers.
 During the demolition or renovation of most structures, you are required to identify and properly manage asbestos-containing material (ACM) to protect workers and the public from possible exposure.
-ACM must be carefully removed, packaged, and disposed to avoid exposure.
+ACM must be carefully removed, packaged, and disposed of to avoid exposure.

-Summary of ACM Handling Requirements:
+Summary of Handling and Disposal Requirements

 - Perform surveys and testing

-- Notify EPA and AKOSH, as required
+- Notify EPA & AKOSH, as required

 - Use proper removal and safety techniques

 - Handle materials so they are not crushed, broken, abraded, or otherwise may release fibers